timoderbeste/comp_sci496-conversation-project/Project/README.txt.txt

     An example of basic information sentence is like, "I'm a junior student and in computer science major."
     If you type "No", it will end the conversation, without building user microtheory.

+	Also you can talk to Kiosk about your preference (E.g., what you like / dislike), it will store these information inside user microtheory and used for future detailed recommendation.

 	===Example Dialog:===
 	Hi cathy, how can I help you today? where is ken forbus's office?